Environment

 Initiatives

-We organized a resource recycling sub-committee consisting of waste management operators under the Environment Management Committee and we have been promoting activities by setting the following basic policies: "promotion of the 4Rs (refuse, reduce, reuse, and recycle)" and "selection of materials with a reduced environmental impact."
+We have organized a nature positive sub-committee (formerly the resource recycling sub-committee) consisting of waste management operators under the Environment Management Committee, and have been promoting activities by setting the following basic policies: "promotion of the 4Rs (Refuse, Reduce, Reuse, and Recycle)" and "selection of materials with a reduced environmental impact.”
 We have worked to reduce waste generation across the company by reducing paper documents through digitization as well as engaging in the investigation and analysis of processes that generate waste and we are considering and evaluating the introduction of equipment to reduce the volume of waste to reduce emissions.
 Furthermore, we are promoting resource recycling activities, such as reuse and recycling, etc., and switching materials to materials with low environmental burden.

 (Major initiatives)

-• Conversion of used plastics into a valuable resource
+2. Conversion of used plastics into valuable resources

 Food waste recycling (Minase Research Institute)